tchaoububba/project-1-tchaoububba/src/main/java/com/revature/controller/README.md

 * "The glue between the view and the business logic."
 * In this project, your view is the *console*.
 This package should contain classes which get or present data from or to the user by making calls to the *Service* layer.

-I'll put two classes: Employee and Login controllers
+Contains two classes: Employee and Login controllers